A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

 \subsection{Implementing the model}

 By Bayes' theorem, the posterior distribution is

-We developed a modelling fitting procedure in Stan and we used \texttt{R:} as the interface to perform sampling.
+where $\boldsymbol{\rho}$ represents the matrix of $\rho_{km}$, $\boldsymbol{w}$ is the vector of $w_k$ for each group, $\boldsymbol{\delta}$ is the vector of $\delta_i$ and $\boldsymbol{y}$ is the ARD.
+We developed a modelling fitting procedure in Stan and we used \texttt{R} as the interface to perform sampling.
 Running the model requires the total number of respondents across all municipalities, the number of groups, the ARD, the number of municipalities and a vector with element $i$ representing the index of the municipality of respondent $i$ corresponding to row $i$ in the ARD.
-This returns the posterior samples of $\rho_{km}$ which are subsequently scaled by the known population sizes to produce the final estimates.
+This returns the posterior samples of $\rho_{km}$ which are subsequently scaled by the size of the groups that were known prior to modelling (known groups) to produce the final estimates.
+We discuss scaling the posterior estimates by the errors in the estimation for groups of known size in the Supplementary Material.
+Our code for running the model and scaling is available in our \href{https://github.com/anyarko/subnationalPrev}{subnationalPrev} package.

-We adopt the approach of \citet{Laga_2023} in assuming that all group sizes are unknown during sampling then the known group sizes are used to scale the posterior samples of $\rho_{km}$.
-This is in contrast to the common prior approach of using the known population sizes to estimate respondent degrees which then inform the unknown population size estimates or using the known group sizes as starting points during sampling as in \citet{Maltiel_2015}.
-A Bayesian model that follows the prior approach may propagate any bias in the known sizes to the estimation of the unknown groups.
-Additionally the true known values can be compared against their pre-scaled estimated values to examine the accuracy of the model.